jpratt9/john-pratt.com/content/featured/autobot/index.md

 ---

-High-throughput mortgage loan automation platform built by United Wholesale Mortage (UWM) and Google Cloud, leveraging Gemini Flash 1.5 to streamline underwriting, accelerate document processing, & power AI-driven borrower support at scale for UWM's ~$140B in annual mortage loans.
+High-throughput mortgage loan automation platform built by my team in collaboration with a Fortune 500 wholesale mortgage lender and Google Cloud, leveraging Gemini Flash 1.5 to streamline underwriting, accelerate document processing, & power AI-driven borrower support at scale for UWM's ~$140B in annual mortage loans.